 Through collaboration with and membership in various industry organizations around the world, we engage and understand different perspectives from a variety of customers and stakeholders.
-Examples of membership in these groups during 2015 include, but are not limited to:
+Examples of membership in these groups, including those required to be disclosed through the ICE PAC requirements, include:

 Examples of these groups include:

 We advocate on behalf of our listed companies and provide them with a venue for promoting their respective businesses to employees, customers and the broader financial community.
 Ringing The Opening® or Closing® Bell at the New York Stock Exchange is a unique experience, and one that garners visibility and media coverage around the world twice a day.
 We offer the opportunity to ring the bell, visit the trading floor and conduct interviews with the media to a variety of governmental, academic and non-profit organizations every year.
 The list is long of those organizations that have participated, but the list below offers a sampling of those non-profits that have participated.